 In addition to leading a weekly seminar, mentors organize study groups with their FIG students, plan dinners and Austin area outings, and participate in campus events.
 The time spent mentoring and preparing for seminar varies but usually averages around four to five hours per week.

-Applicants must be undergraduate students with a desire to help new Longhorns.
+- Applicants must be undergraduate students with a desire to help new Longhorns.